wp-plugins/magadanski-similar-posts/readme.txt

 == Screenshots ==

-1. The options for the plugin widgets.
+1. The options for the plugin's widget.

 == Changelog ==